Jana Whiddon, PhD, LMHC, E-RYT 500, C-IAYT

 I have been a dancer all my life and am currently a dance instructor.
 Unfortunately with dance, age and injuries has brought many physical limitations.
 My yoga journey began in 2015 when I wanted to explore an alternative exercise that paralleled with dance to stay physically healthy and fit, and yoga was a perfect fit.
 The first time I’ve taken a yoga class was Hot Yoga at Yoga Pointe.
 I immediately fell in love.
 Dance and yoga possess so much of the same qualities that I value, such as joy, strength, concentration, challenge, breath, and spirituality.
 However, for me, there was a constant personal battle and drive for perfection.
 Yoga has added so much more positive layers to my love of dance.
 Throughout my practice, yoga has taught me to love and accept my imperfections and limitations, to release my ego, to let go and rebuild.
 Along the way, my mental, emotional, and physical strength continues to grow.
 When I step onto my mat, it also brings me a sense of security and calmness and acceptance, regardless of age or injuries.
 I completed my 200-hr yoga training at Yoga Pointe and the focus of my teaching is to build not only strength, but also encourage non-judgmental self-awareness and self-love.
 I want my students to gain a better understanding of their bodies through their individual practices and to have a unique experience with each session.
 My goal for every student is to understand that every class is an opportunity to grow in any number of ways, be it physically, mentally or spiritually because each of our yoga practice and journey is unique and personal.
 Teaching and practicing yoga is absolutely what I love to do and I want to transcend my love for yoga to every person I teach.

 Yoga has been an integral part of my transition from law enforcement into civilian life.
 In 2018 I retired from law enforcement, after 10 years in the profession, and moved from WI to FL.
 Once here I was fortunate enough to find Yoga Pointe, a beautiful studio filled with a beautiful community.
 I was hooked before I even took my first class!
 I initially came to yoga for the physical benefits of a hot practice and quickly embraced the added mental, emotional, and spiritual benefits that yoga provides.
+I completed Yoga Pointe's 200 hour teacher training program in 2020 and began teaching soon after graduating.
 My passion is helping women, specifically female first responders, tap into, fully feel, and express their emotions so that they can live as their true authentic selves.
 Yoga has been instrumental in this process for myself and I love that I can bring this tool to others, so they can experience it too!

 Shannon Abitbol, RYT 200

 I fell in love with yoga many years ago, when a friend recommend it and I decided to try it.
 I’ve always loved to be active, so it was hard for me at first, to learn to slow down and use my mind as a guide to my practice.
 Throughout my life since then, yoga has played a part in keeping me healthy in more ways than just physically.
 It helped me in each of my pregnancies and through various aspects of my life, as it evolved in different paths and journeys.
 Of all the things that I do in my life to maintain my health, yoga is the one that keeps me most grounded in myself.
 I love the challenge of yoga, and I love being able to share that with others.
+I completed the 200 yoga teacher training program at Yoga Pointe in 2021 and have been teaching since then.
 I am so grateful to be able to share one of my passions with my students.

 Kristin Chaudhry, RYT 200

 Yoga has been an integral part of my life over the last few years.
 While in college, I worked at a yoga studio and fell in love with the community and the environment.
 I saw how students were able to connect their inner power and find balance within each class, and I admired how the teachers helped guide them.
 At first, I wanted to become certified as a means of personal growth and discovery but I quickly realized I wanted to share the gift of yoga and become an instructor.
+I graduated from Yoga Pointe's 200 hour teacher trining program in 2021 and have been teaching ever since.
 I'm passionate about helping others find balance and peace on their mats through a mindful practice, and strength and stability through the physical practice.
 I see the benefit in all styles of yoga but my personal favorite is a powerful, heated, vinyasa flow class!

-Kathy Shufflebarger, PT, RYT 500, Relax and Renew® Level 1 Trainer, Certified in Yoga for Healthy Aging
+Kathy Shufflebarger, PT, E-RYT 500, Relax and Renew® Level 1 Trainer, Certified in Yoga for Healthy Aging